patrickbucher/learning-powershell/README.md

 1. `ByValue`: The type of the output object from `Left-Command` is matched to the parameter types of `Right-Command`.
-2. `ByPropertyName`: The output object of `Left-Commands` has a property with the same name as a parameter of `Right-Command` that accepts pipeline input (see _Accept pipeline input?_ in the parameter's documentation).
+2. `ByPropertyName`: The output object of `Left-Command` has a property with the same name as a parameter of `Right-Command` that accepts pipeline input (see _Accept pipeline input?_ in the parameter's documentation).
+If there are multiple matching properties, all of them are used to exchange data from `Left-Command` to `Right-Command`.

 If neither works, use _parenthetical commands_ instead: